- What is no-fault insurance?

 - Up to $10,000 for property damage in another state

-It should be noted that these are the state required minimums and most drivers up their coverage levels.
+Remember, these are the state-required minimums, and most drivers up their coverage levels.
 If the damages exceed your policy coverage levels, you are on the hook for the remaining damages.

-The big difference between Michigan and other no fault states is the limits.
-Most no-fault states put a limit on the PIP amount but Michigan guarantees unlimited lifetime medical benefits to auto accident victims.
-This generous benefit is underwritten by a $192 a year fee (per vehicle) all drivers pay.
+The big difference between Michigan and other no-fault states is the limits.
+Most no-fault states put a limit on the PIP amount but Michigan, until recent changes to its car insurance laws, guaranteed unlimited lifetime medical benefits to auto accident victims.

-Kansas: This no-fault state pays out much less than Michigan for injuries under their no-fault policies which may be why their premiums are much more affordable.
-According to CarInsurance.com data, the average car insurance in Kansas is $1,242, about $135 less than the national average.
-Here are a few details of their program.
+This no-fault state pays out much less than Michigan for injuries under their no-fault policies which may be why their premiums are much more affordable.

 - $4,500 per person for medical expenses made necessary by the accident

-- $900/month (for up to one year) for disability/loss of income due to a accident
+- $900/month (for up to one year) for disability/loss of income due to an accident

 - $2,000 for funeral, burial or cremation expenses